Nissan Patrol GR Common Problems and Solutions

 Problem:

-When you turn the steering wheel back to straight at very low speeds and you hear a cracking noise, the broken stop caps could be causing it.
+When you straighten the steering wheel at very low speeds and hear a cracking noise, the broken stop caps could be causing it.

 Solution:

-You will need to fit replacement stop caps to resolve the issue.
+You will need to fit replacement stop caps to fix the issue.

 Difficulty level